Time and Date Stamps (logged): 01:42:03 08-29-2008

 Problem Number 4

-- At what average rate is the temperature of the potato changing between clock times t =
+- At what average rate is the depth of water changing between clock times t = 9.6 and t =

-- At what average rate is the temperature of the potato changing between clock times t =
+- At what average rate is the depth of water changing between clock times t = 9.6 and t =

-- At what average rate is the temperature of the potato changing between clock times t =
+- At what average rate is the depth of water changing between clock times t = 9.6 and t =

-- What do you estimate is the rate at which temperature is changing at clock time t = 14.6
+- What do you estimate is the rate at which water depth is changing at clock time t = 9.6

 seconds?